Summer Teas, Tonics, and Coolers, Plus Recipes!

-Summer is on its way—the easy breezy time of year when we get to ponder creative ways to hydrate.
-It’s a relaxed time of cooling our rising pitta while drinking something frosty by the pool.
+Summer is in full force—the easy-breezy time of year when we get to ponder creative ways to hydrate.
+It’s a relaxed time of taking it a bit easy and cooling our rising pitta while drinking something frosty by the pool.
 This is the time of year to make sure we’re well hydrated with water, as water is indeed life, but it’s also perfect for getting creative and exploring the world of herbal teas, tonics, and coolers!

 4 Ways to Prepare Your Drink

 Decoction: This method is best for roots, barks, and hard seeds.
-Examples would be licorice, burdock, fennel, cumin, and sassafras.
+Examples would be licorice, burdock, fennel seeds, cumin seeds, and sassafras.
 For a decoction, cover with a lid and simmer for about 10–15 minutes.
 Strain, cool, and refrigerate.
 It will stay fresh for about a week.

 3 Easy DIY Recipes

-Here are three of my favorite summer tonic recipes to provide you with inspiration for the season to come.
+Here are three of my favorite summer tonic recipes to provide you with inspiration for the rest of the season.
 I recommend using organic ingredients whenever possible.